JohanLarsLang/BookLib/README.md

-# WebbAppLab2
+# BookLib
-BookLib, your favourite book libary in JavaScript
+Your favourite book libaries in JavaScript